 Folkklubs Ala Pagrabs (

-An underground (literally underground) restaurant and bar where actual Latvians frequent.
+An underground (literally underground) restaurant and bar which actual Latvians frequent.
 On weekend evenings, tables are cleared to the side in the back, and people dance to bands playing traditional music.

 The bars and clubs in Riga seem to be opening/closing, changing their name or ownership on a yearly basis.
 Due to the hoards of stag parties, I think that a lot of the best places refrain from promoting themselves on Facebook, to avoid drawing in such crowds.
 I would recommend checking out the area outside of the city center towards Bastion Hill Park for venues which are less likely to be tourist traps.by